dindinet/amazing-mars/content/blog/better-sausages-for-better-people.md

 ---
 ## More Sausages Less Waste

 Hunting is hard work.
 Wasting any part of what you catch is foolish.
-Thisi ssomething our early ancestors knew all about.
+This is something our early ancestors knew all about.
 They appreciated the importance of survival in an unforgiving world.